scout-app/scout-app/documentation/contributing.md

 * **Report Bugs** - [Make a GitHub Issue](https://github.com/scout-app/scout-app/issues/new?title=SA2%20-%20&body=OS%3A%20%0DVersion%3A%20%0DInformation%20from%20Dev%20Tools%3A%20%0D%0D%28Attach%20screenshot%20below%29) for any bug you find.
 Include steps to repoduce the issue and a screenshot if possible.
 * **Website** - Scout-App 2's website can always be improved (See: [Project Management](https://github.com/scout-app/scout-app/tree/gh-pages#project-management))
 * **App Features** - There is a list of desired features to be added to Scout-App 2.
 (See Phase 5 of [Project Management](project-management.md#phase-5-bug-fixesadditional-featuresmaintenance))
+* **Feature Requests** - If there is a feature you would like added, but it isn't on the [Project Management](project-management.md#phase-5-bug-fixesadditional-featuresmaintenance) page, then [request it on the issues page](https://github.com/scout-app/scout-app/issues/new?title=SA2%20Feature%20Request%20-%20) so we can discuss it **before** beginning work on it.
 * **Bug fixes** - If you find a bug and now how to fix it, or want to fix a reported bug, fork the repo and make a pull request.